by Scott Mehl

 © Unofficial Royalty 2019

-Upon his father’s death in June 1878, Ernst August inherited his titles, becoming the 3rd Duke of Cumberland and Teviotdale, and Earl of Armagh in the United Kingdom, as well as head of the House of Hanover.
+Upon his father’s death in June 1878, Ernst August inherited his titles, becoming the 3rd Duke of Cumberland and Teviotdale and Earl of Armagh in the United Kingdom, and head of the House of Hanover.
 He was also made a Knight of the Order of the Garter by Queen Victoria of the United Kingdom, his father’s first cousin.
-Like his father before him, he continued to claim his right to the Hanoverian throne, which caused friction with Prussia.
-This was such a big issue that when he became the rightful successor to the Duchy of Brunswick upon the death of his cousin, Wilhelm, the Kingdom of Prussia refused to allow him to ascend the ducal throne.
+Like his father, he continued to claim his right to the Hanoverian throne, which caused friction with Prussia.
+This was such a big issue that when he became the rightful successor to the Duchy of Brunswick upon the death of his cousin Wilhelm, Duke of Brunswick, the Kingdom of Prussia refused to allow him to ascend the ducal throne.
 Instead, they appointed Prince Albrecht of Prussia to serve as Regent for the duchy.

 After succeeding his father, Ernst August purchased a large amount of land near the Villa, and in 1882, began construction on a new castle in Gmunden, Austria.
 Completed four years later, he named it Schloss Cumberland (link in German), in honor of his British title.
 Schloss Cumberland would become Ernst August’s primary residence for the rest of his life.